-There were 17 industries (actually 17 unique 2-digit industry codes from the NAICS specification discussed in Chapter 7).
-It also looks like the function cleaned up 12 columns that had all the same value once we folded the matrix.
-Now what you have is one row per industry, the columns represent a VERIS variable and the value represents the proportion of incidents in the industry with the VERIS variable present.
+There were 17 industries (actually 17 unique two-digit industry codes from the NAICS specification discussed in Chapter 7).
+It also looks like the function cleaned up 13 columns after folding the matrix.
+Now you have one row per industry; the columns represent a VERIS variable and the value represents the proportion of incidents in the industry with the VERIS variable present.

 For example, if you were looking at healthcare and SQL injection (again), and 40 of the 100 healthcare incidents involved SQL injection, you would see a 0.4 in the column of action.hacking.variety.SQLi in the healthcare row.
-This is where the comparison is going to occur.
-You’ll be comparing the differences in all of these variables across the industries.
+This is where the comparison occurs.
+You compare the differences in all of these variables across the industries.

 Multidimensional Scaling on Victim Industries

 The purpose of all that prep work was to get the data ready to apply some multidimensional scaling to the industries.
-And finally, this is where the magic happens, as with many tasks within data analysis, you just spent more time preparing the data than you will to actually run the analysis.
-The first command will convert your matrix of industries and variables into a distance matrix.
-This will use the Canberra metric of distance (it does better with values around the origin) to calculate a distance metric between each pair of industries.
-Then you can feed that distance matrix into the cmdscale() function that will project it onto a two-dimensional plane for plotting.
+And finally, this is where the magic happens!
+As with many tasks within data analysis, you spent more time preparing the data than you spend actually running the analysis.
+The first command converts your matrix of industries and variables into a distance matrix.
+This matrix uses the Canberra metric of distance (it does better with values around the origin) to calculate a distance metric between each pair of industries.
+Then you can feed that distance matrix into the cmdscale() function, which projects it onto a two-dimensional plane for plotting.

+Listing 9-10

+# requires object : imat (9-9), vmat (9-8),

+# convert the distance matrix

+idist <- dist(imat, method='canberra')

+# run it through classical MDS

+cmd <- cmdscale(idist)

+# and take a look at the first few rows returned

+head(cmd)

+## [,1] [,2]

+## victim.industry2.32 -75.080869 -50.662403

+## victim.industry2.33 -29.457487 -2.942502

+## victim.industry2.42 -24.727909 21.751872

+## victim.industry2.44 3.692422 7.840992

+## victim.industry2.45 -18.855236 93.787627

+## victim.industry2.48 -54.382350 23.166301